 How do i illustrate my own book?

-Option 1 – Drawing and colouring or painting the illustrations yourself by hand.
+- Drawing and coloring or painting the illustrations yourself by hand.

 What you will need:

 Step 1.
 Plan or storyboard your book.
 Set the scene, create sketches that tell the story and match what will be the text on each page.